Culture. Books. Systems.

 Read everything.
 Build what matters.
 Share what works.

-I'm Juvoni Beckford — a software engineer in New York who has read 450+ books, shipped code at Google, and built a 100-person Burning Man camp from scratch.
+I'm Juvoni Beckford, a senior software engineer in New York.
+I've read 450+ books, shipped code at Google, and helped build a 100-person Burning Man camp from scratch.
 This site is my working notebook on books, software, and community systems you can apply this week.

 What I'm Working On